 On the main Pongal day (the second day, called Surya Pongal), the Sun God is worshiped.
 People also gather in their homes to cook the Pongal dish.
 It's offered to the Sun God during prayers, and later served for lunch.

-The third day (Mattu Pongal), is dedicated to worshiping the farm animals, particularly cows.
+The third day (Mattu Pongal), is dedicated to worshiping the farm animals, particularly cows -- and they're decorated for the occasion!
 Most farmers still use bulls, bullock carts, and antiquated traditional implement for ploughing.

 On the fourth day (Kanya Pongal), birds are worshiped.